lucland/DockCheck-BackEnd/README.md

 - **Safety Monitoring**: Advanced tracking and alert systems for incident response.
 - **Compliance Support**: Maintains adherence to maritime regulations.
 - **Multilingual Support**: Accommodates a global user base with multiple language options.
+- **Web Interface**: Provides a comprehensive and responsive user experience, designed using React and TypeScript.

 ### Master-Field Sensor Synchronization